 Governments can use performance audits as a tool for demonstrating to the public that it has fulfilled its responsibilities with regard to accountability of resources.
 In other words, performance audits show whether resources for running government programs and projects have been acquired economically and utilized efficiently and effectively.
 This in turn allows governments make informed, data-driven decisions and reduce costs.
 Performance auditing is a challenging task for auditors and this blended learning aims to help participants better prepare for a performance audit.

-This learning initiative, which will be delivered both online and residentially at CEF premises in Ljubljana, aims to bring together public internal auditors to foster discussion and sharing of good practices on ways to improve public sector efficiency by developing entities’ capacity to audit actual performances against targets.
+This learning initiative, which was delivered both online and residentially at CEF premises in Ljubljana, brought together public internal auditors to foster discussion and sharing of good practices on ways to improve public sector efficiency by developing entities’ capacity to audit actual performances against targets.

-The learning initiative will be delivered as a blended course, divided into:
+The learning initiative was delivered as a blended course, divided into:

 1.)
-Online learning phase: The online learning phase will start on May 21, 2018 and will finish on June 5, 2018.
-It will serve as preparation for the face-to-face part of the course and will be delivered through the CEF Online Learning Campus: https://www.cef-see.org/olc/
+Online learning phase: The online learning phase started on May 21, 2018 and finished on June 5, 2018.
+It served as preparation for the face-to-face part of the course and was delivered through the CEF Online Learning Campus: https://www.cef-see.org/olc/

-The envisaged workload for participants is about 3 hours per week and will feature a webinar session, reading materials, end-of-unit quizzes, course assignment and an opportunity to connect with other course fellows to debate ideas and get help mastering addressed subject matters.
-In particular, participants will be asked to read some preliminary material offering an introduction to different stages of performance audit process and examining their importance in assuring public sector accountability.
-They will be also engaged in an interactive exercise whereby they will be asked to share an example of performance audits they have initiated so far.
+The envisaged workload for participants was about 3 hours per week and it featured a webinar session, reading materials, end-of-unit quizzes, course assignment and an opportunity to connect with other course fellows to debate ideas and get help mastering addressed subject matters.
+In particular, participants were asked to read some preliminary material offering an introduction to different stages of performance audit process and examining their importance in assuring public sector accountability.

 2.)
-Face-to-face workshop: For the face-to-face part of this course we will meet at CEF in Ljubljana from June 12 to June 14, 2018.
-We will use the occasion to focus on audit methodologies and tools for providing assurance with respect to economy, efficiency and effectiveness (value-for-money) of the public spending.
-We will also consider and deal with more specific topics related to planning, implementing and reporting aspects of performance auditing.
+Face-to-face workshop: For the face-to-face part of this course we met at the CEF in Ljubljana from June 12 to June 14, 2018.
+We used the occasion to focus on audit methodologies and tools for providing assurance with respect to economy, efficiency and effectiveness (value-for-money) of the public spending.
+We also considered and dealt with more specific topics related to planning, implementing and reporting aspects of performance auditing.

-Subject matter presentations will be followed by group work exercises based on real examples guiding participants through performance auditing process and challenging them to consider audit alternatives, make critical decisions and examine the outcomes of their decisions.
-By the end of the course, participants will have:
+Subject matter presentations were followed by group work exercises based on real examples guiding participants through performance auditing process and challenging them to consider audit alternatives, make critical decisions and examine the outcomes of their decisions.
+By the end of the course, participants:

 - Learnt about how to select topics for performance audits